sebvey/python-fp/README.md

-# xfp library prject
+# xfp library project

 A custom functional style library for python.
 Github repository [HERE](https://github.com/sebvey/python-fp/)

+# HOW TO USE
+xfp is plublished on PyPI, easy to install with your package manager.

 # HOW TO CONTRIBUTE

 ## Setup
 - clone the repo
 - install poetry
-- install compatible python version (from 3.12), eg. `pyenv install 3.12.3`
+- install compatible python version (from 3.12), eg. `pyenv install 3.12.4`
 - install the project : `poetry install`
 - set up the git hook scripts (linter / formatter): `pre-commit install`